Updated February 28, 2023

 Introduction to Spatial Data

 The data set that is used to analyze the past as well as to work on analytics is known as Spatial Data.
-Spatial Data is not just limited to simple spreadsheet level information but it also comprises of Imagery from Satellites and Drones, addresses data points, longitudinal and latitudinal data.
+Spatial Data is limited to simple spreadsheet level information, but it also comprises imagery from Satellites and Drones, addresses data points, and longitudinal and latitudinal data.

 Primarily Spatial Data is classified as Vector Data and Raster Data.
-Vector Data consists of Coordinates information, while Raster Data is all about layers of imageries that are extracted from camera sensors.
+Vector Data consists of Coordinates information, while Raster Data is all about layers of imageries extracted from camera sensors.
 Spatial data that belongs to geographical and geological information is known as geospatial data.
-These geospatial data are handled by Relational Database Management Systems and they are called as GIS Databases.
+Relational Database Management Systems handle these geospatial data, and they are called as GIS Databases.

 Types of Spatial Data